Author has written 3 stories for Shugo Chara!, Avengers, and Big Hero 6.

 I know you're probably not into reading absurdly long profiles, so I'll just relate what's important for you to know about me.
 My favorite things that involve literature are fantasy, adventure, creativity, good character development, representation of marginalized orientations and ethnicities, and strong female characters.
 And romance.

 I admit that sometimes I have a hard time enjoying the ones that don't exactly meet the standard of 'well-written', and I seriously dislike character-bashing.
-I tend to enjoy fanfics with diverse ethnicities, genders, romantic orientations and sexualities as well as strong female characters.
+I tend to enjoy fanfics with diverse ethnicities, genders, body types, romantic orientations and sexualities as well as strong female characters.

 If I've favorited your work, I think you're an amazing writer and are deserving of great respect, and if I review your story, I either think the story is better than my own and deserves many reviews, or that you could use a little constructive criticism.
 If I seem like I'm doing something drastic, such as deleting a story, don't freak out.
 I've probably already given it lots of (rational) thought and was planning on doing so anyways and therefore have some sort of a plan.
 Don't be surprised if you read my work once, go back later to read it again, and find it changed.
 I probably did the same thing you did and thought, "Oh, gods, this sucks, I wouldn't waste my time reading this rag" and fix it.
 And then leave it for a while and then look back, think the exact same thing and fix it again.